Swordiforge/RLSwordigo/README.md

 ## [The Vial System](vial.md)
 The system that gives you extra health whenever you heal from health orbs and armor.
+> [!NOTE]
+> This system has been delayed, and will come in RLSwordigo 4.0.

 ## [Shops](Shops.md)
 RLSwordigo heavily modifies most of the shops found in the Villages.